easegress-io/easegress/doc/user_cases/faas.md

 #...
 ```

+* For the full YAML, see [here](#long-life-function)

 1. Modifying the `minReplica` above in #Scenario 1's `/home/easegress/function.yaml`

 2. Update the function spec and verify it as in Scenario 2's step 2 - 3.

 ### Scenario 4: Autoscaling FaaS Function according to rps

-If you don't need to control the function's allowed request precisely, `RPS` based autoscaling is a good choice.
+* If you don't need to control the function's allowed request precisely, `RPS` based autoscaling is a good choice.

 ``` yaml
 name: demo